opoupeney/dfd/source/devguide/web-gcs/webgc-prop-main-binding.rst

 simple: scope variable name (for example myVariable);
 complex: the path to the variable (for example myArray[3].myVariable).

-If the checkbox is inside Repeatable Panel and needs to bind to to some repeatable  item property, then the binding should be: myVariable.value[$dfx_index].
+If the :term:`GC` is in a Repeatable Panel and needs to bind to to some repeatable item property, then the binding should be: $dfx_item.myVariable.
+For more on $dfx_item see :ref:`dfx-webgc-panel-label`

+**HTML Binding** - The HTML control can be bound to data coming from a service, for example a service that goes to a content management system.
+Text that will be displayed in the field.